RostislavKrotenko/weather-api/README.md

 ### 5. Packaging & CI/CD
 - **Docker + Docker Compose** for local development and easy setup.
 - **GitHub Actions** pipeline:
+  1. Run Unit Tests
-  1. Build Docker images.
+  2. Build Docker images.
-  2. Start the database and wait for it to be healthy.
+  3. Start the database and wait for it to be healthy.
-  3. Start the app service.
+  4. Start the app service.
-  4. Run integration checks.
+  5. Run integration checks.
-  5. Tear down containers and clean up volumes.
+  6. Tear down containers and clean up volumes.

 ## Getting Started